awestmoreland/RWD-Viewer/README.md

 	rwdviewer/index.html?page=http://elevatorup.com/

-Alternatively, you can set up a bookmarklet that will allow you to view a page in RWD Viewer by clicking on the bookmark.
-Create a bookmark in your web browser with the following link (edited to reflect your installation of RWD Viewer):
+Alternatively, you can set up a bookmarklet that will allow you to RWD Viewer-ize a remote page already open in your browser by clicking on the bookmarklet.
+Create a new bookmark in your browser with the following link (edited to reflect your installation of RWD Viewer):

 	javascript:location.href='http://yourdomain.com/rwdviewer/?page='+location.href;